Salmon is a great meat to eat. It has a rich, juicy taste and an exceptional flavor profile.

 - Then finally, add a slice of salmon on top of each slice.

 What to cook with smoked nova salmon

 The best part about cooking with smoked salmon is that you don’t need to cook the fish.
 It tastes great when you cook it and incorporate it into other dishes.
-But, it also works as a topping on toast, canapes, entrees, and appetizers of all kinds.
+But, it also works as a topping on toast, canapes, entrees, and appetizers like these smoked ones!.